What is Described Video?

 Described Video Canada

-Since 2013 we've made your video accessible to more people with Described Video (DV), also called Video Description or Described Narrative in Canada, and Audio Description (AD) in the United States.
+Since 2013 we've made your video accessible to more people with described video (DV), also called descriptive video or audio description (AD) in the United States.

 “The folks at Described Video Canada did a great, professional job with quick turnaround for my latest feature length documentary.
 I’d recommend them to anyone that needs DV done for their next film project – I’m definitely going to use them again.”